 There is a lot of hype these days about how to live a healthy lifestyle.
 I am so glad the tides are turning in this direction, and as you know, I am definitely riding the wave!

-First off, I will say that the inflammatory response to injury is a natural and necessary one, in that inflammation helps the body repair.
+But not all inflammation is created equal.
+I will say that the inflammatory response to injury is a natural and necessary one, in that inflammation helps the body repair.
 But, what about when you are not injured?

 That’s the inflammation I am talking about.
 Disease-causing inflammation, and inflammation that makes you feel bloated and blah.